khalid-el-masnaoui/PHP-Notes/PHP-SPL.md

 	- **Iteration:** `SplStack` is iterable, and when iterated, it yields elements in LIFO order.

 - **Use Cases:**  Function call management (call stack), expression evaluation, undo/redo functionality, browsing history management ..

-- **Memory:**  Typically used for static memory allocation, local variables, and function call frames.
-Fast and efficient due to contiguous memory allocation and simple management.

 ```php